S4UG-X/To_Do_List/frontend/README.md

 Next: put the logic in the Login, and when a user logs in you redirect to the dashboard ( which i havenot built. so Buit the dashboard first)

+ when the user logs in. then the body content will be changed to dashboard content where user can manipulate the data. and the data will be saved to the backend.